-- All theasialive.com employees should refrain from any behavior or actions that create personal conflict of interests within the Siasat organisation.
+- All theasialive.com employees should refrain from any behaviour or actions that create a personal conflict of interest within the Siasat organisation.

 - Staff members should inform their superiors of any potential personal gains they or their immediate relatives (parents, spouse, children, or siblings) would accrue.